Qiskit/qiskit-metapackage/docs/contributing_to_qiskit.rst

 This will both build the binaries and install aer.

-Alternatively if you have a newer pip installed, or have some custom requirement you can build a python wheel manually.
+Alternatively if you have a newer pip installed, or need to set custom options for your environment you can build a python wheel manually.

 .. code:: sh